NeumoNeumo/blog/content/posts/build_docker/index.md

 sudo systemctl start ssh
 ```

-*A kind reminder: if ssh port is block by the firewall, try another port.*
+*A kind reminder: if ssh port is blocked by the firewall, try another port.*

 As long as setup the ssh server, we can close VNC and connect to Debian via ssh: